juliogomez/devops/README.md

 `sudo exportfs -a`

 Congrats!
-The node where you plugged your HD is now sharing it via NFS.
+The node where you plugged your HD is now sharing one folder via NFS.

-Next step is to use the NFS external provisioner, [nfs-client-provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client), to create a StorageClass that can dynamically allocate PVs.
+Next step is to use the NFS external provisioner ([nfs-client-provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client)) to create a StorageClass that can dynamically allocate PVs.

 From the terminal connected to your *master* node, go to: